mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 # MongoDB Atlas Digital-Twin Backend

-This folder will show you how to set up the MongoDB Atlas backend and Digital-Twin Application.
-It contains all the MongoDB Atlas backend configuration files.
+This folder contains all the MongoDB Atlas backend configuration files and will demonstrate how to set up the MongoDB Atlas backend and Digital-Twin Application.

 ## Setup the MongoDB Atlas Backend